 Beginners also need relatively inexpensive material to practice faceting.
 Both low-end natural and synthetic quartz rough fit the bill.
 However, I think you should still choose natural quartz.

 You can easily find a huge, nice, natural, clear quartz for less than $100 a kilo.
 For not much more money, you can acquire a lot of nicely colored quartz rough, too.
 Quartz only gets expensive in the top high-grade commercial colors.

 Don’t underestimate how truly gorgeous a properly cut piece of clear quartz can be, especially in larger sizes.
 Even if you’re just starting to facet, cut something that’s worth your time.
 That way, when you finish cutting a piece of natural quartz, you’ll have something valuable.
 While it may not be worth a lot, it may be at least sellable and, thus, worth something.

-I actually sell large, light-colored finished natural quartz stones fairly easily.
+I actually sell large, light-colored, finished natural quartz stones fairly easily.
 Since the rough is inexpensive, I make a decent profit.
 On the other hand, you won’t be able to sell your finished synthetic quartz gems for much of anything.
-Even though synthetic rough is also inexpensive, you won’t make any profit from your hard work.
+Even though synthetic rough is also inexpensive, you won’t make much, if any, profit from your hard work.

 Use Synthetic Quartz for Competition Cutting

 If you plan to cut quartz for a competition, use synthetic quartz if the rules allow it.
 This will save you a lot of time and trouble, which merits making an exception in this case.